jiangnanhugo/SRSci/_includes/Participate.md

 ```python
 def evaluate(self, X)
 ```
 This method can be used as the oracle.
-When queried by the input $X$, it returns noisy estimations of .
+When queried by the input $X$, it returns noisy estimations of $f(X)$.
 Here, The datatype of $X$ is `numpy.ndarray`.
 It is a matrix.
 The first dimension corresponds to the batch size and the second dimension corresponds to `number_of_variables`.
 Basically, each row of $X$ represents one input to the symbolic expression.
-The output of evaluate will be a vector, where the $i$-th output is the noisy estimation of .
+The output of evaluate will be a vector, where the $i$-th output is the noisy estimation of $f(X)_i$.

 - Other useful functions of the Equation_evaluator class are:
 ```python